setsojs/setso/docs/api/handleCss.md

 Takes:

 - cssDir: Directory where the css is located
-- fileNameNoExt: The html filename without the extension.
+- fileNameNoExt: The html filename without the extension